What is Digital PR?

 You could obtain ten pieces of coverage from lower authority sites, or you could get one really good ‘PR hit’ from a well-known name, which could have more of an impact than the other ten put together.
 But what really makes for a successful campaign?

-For the campaign to be seen as a success, it would need to be a hit within a website that has a high domain authority which includes a natural link to your site using relevant brand anchor text (e.g. if you’re a business broker, the best anchor text would be something like ‘to get help with selling your business…’).
+For the campaign to be seen as a success, it would need to be a hit within a website that has a high domain rating which includes a natural link to your site using relevant brand anchor text (e.g. if you’re a business broker, the best anchor text would be something like ‘to get help with selling your business…’).
 The key to this is ensuring that the reader is only ever directed to something that they are expecting to see.

 The top three factors we look at when deciding who to pitch to are as follows: